um-graphics/um-graphics.github.io/docs/index.md

   - **Extra credit given to students with satisfactory participation**
 - **Total (100%)**.

 Note that we will allow the participation grade to overflow to the final exam.
-This means that if you get perfect participation grade (20%+5%) the 5% score will be added to your final exam.
+This means that if you get a perfect participation grade (15%+10%) the 10% score will be added to your final exam.

 ## Course Policies